maxwolf621/Attendance/README.md

 # Employee Attendance Record

-Raspiberry pi 4 as Interface executes facial Recognition to record the employee's Attendance
+Executes facial Recognition to record the employee's Attendance via Rasperry pi 4

-The Employee can also make a post, check Attendance and contact system administrator on the Website.
+The Employee can also make a post, check Attendance and contact system administrator on the Web-site.

 ## Linux Command